ni/nislsc-python/README.md

     python -m pip list
     ```

-- The version of the NI-DAQmx driver used.
+- The version of the NI-SLSC driver used.
 Follow [this KB article](http://digital.ni.com/express.nsf/bycode/ex8amn) to determine the version of NI-SLSC you have installed.
 - The operating system and version, for example Windows 7, CentOS 7.2, ...

 ## License